Small Bumps on Forehead: Causes and Treatments

 Key Takeaways

-• Multiple skin conditions can cause tiny forehead bumps that aren't acne
+• Multiple skin conditions can cause small bumps on the forehead that are not acne.

-• Gentle skincare and targeted treatments can effectively manage these bumps
+• Gentle skincare and targeted treatments can effectively manage most types of forehead bumps.

 Different skin conditions manifest in unique ways, making professional evaluation important.
 Some bumps might look similar but require completely different approaches.
 Fungal acne and closed comedones can be particularly tricky to distinguish without expert guidance.